TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 Attended Workshops and Summerschools:
 - Poster at Machine Learning and Dynamical Systems symposium, Fields Institute, 2022.
+- Two spotlight talks and posters at ICML, 2022.
 - Poster at "Connections between interacting particle dynamics and data science" ICMS workshop, 2022.
 - Talk at "ODE and SDE methods in machine learning" symposium, NUMDIFF-16, 2021.
 - Poster at Theory of Deep Learning workshop, Newton Institute, Cambridge, 2021.